MarjoleinAardewijn/real-time-web-1920/README.md

 **Implementation**

-To get the data you first need to require the package in `server.js`:
+To get the data you first need to require the package at the top of the file were you want to use it:

 ```js
 const twitter = require('twitter');
 ```

 Then you need to configure the required keys and tokens.
-For security it's best to configure them in your `.env` file and then invoke them in your code:
+For security it's best to initialize them in your `.env` file and then invoke them in your code:

 ```js
 const twitterConfig = () => {